 In addition, we ‘ve held introductory discussions of what our first committee projects might touch on: how we can improve the process of preparation for the CoDA Service Conference, and what engaging activities or events we can implement to develop relationships between delegates with an emphasis on meaningful, useful learning along the way.

-The Committee chair has attended three sessions of MS 365 training, and has met with the Interpretation FSW Carole to enable the ability to incorporate interpretation into our Zoom meetings.
+The Committee chair has attended three sessions of MS 365 training, and has met with the Interpretation FSW (Carole) to enable the ability to incorporate interpretation into our Zoom meetings.

 Most Significant Next Steps